-Following are a number of back-translations of Luke 6:5:
+Following are a number of back-translations of Matthew 12:8:

-- Yakan: “And Isa said to them, ‘I, the Son of Mankind have authority to say as to what is right to be done on the day of-no-work.'”
+- Yakan: “I, the Son of Man, have authority to say as to what is right/fitting to do on the day-of-no-work.'”
 (Source: Yakan Back Translation)

-- Tagbanwa: “Jesus said in addition, ‘As for this Day of Rest, it is under my control/rule who am the One From Heaven Born of Man/human.'”
+- Tagbanwa: “Because this Day of Rest is under my control who am the One From Heaven Born of Man/human.'”
 (Source: Tagbanwa Back Translation)